ccswbs/UoGd7-Training/FreqAQ.md

 ## 8. Why is there a WYSIWYG editor for location in events?

+The remediation team has many clients with different needs and so we have opted to create a solution that can adapt to as many clients needs as possible.
+The WYSIWYG editor allows this.

 ## 9. Why is there no map option?

+You may add a map image to the location field.
+The remediation team has many clients with different needs and so we have opted to create a solution that can adapt to as many clients needs as possible.

 ## 10. Does the news archive get generated automatically?

+Yes.
+Once a news item is created it gets automacilly added to the news archive in /news as well as added to the news list teaser.

 ## 11. In the news feature, does the "posted" date change every time someone edits?